Gilgeous-Alexander scores 19 to help Thunder top Jazz 110-94

 LAKE BUENA VISTA, Fla.
 (AP) — Shai Gilgeous-Alexander scored 19 points, Chris Paul added 18 and the Oklahoma City Thunder rolled past the Utah Jazz 110-94 on Saturday in their first game of the restart.

-Steven Adams had 16 points and 11 rebounds, Danilo Gallinari added 15 points and the Thunder shot 53 percent from the field.
+Steven Adams had 16 points and 11 rebounds, Danilo Gallinari added 15 points and the Thunder shot 53% from the field.

-Donovan Mitchell scored 13 points for the Jazz but shot just 5 for 15.
-Utah shot 39 percent from the field and was just 8 of 31 on 3-pointers.

 The teams were to meet on March 11 in Oklahoma City, but everything changed when Utah center Rudy Gobert’s COVID-19 test came up positive right before the tip.
 That night, the NBA announced it would shut down indefinitely.

+“It’s a little weird,” Adams said of the rematch.
+“It was kind of, almost more like an epiphany almost.
+Just like a weird feeling that you’re in it right now, right?
+This is what we’re doing now.”

-Months later, the matchup remained an important one.
-With the win, Oklahoma City moved within a half-game of the Jazz for fourth place in the Western Conference standings and within 1 1/2 games of Denver for third.
+Oklahoma City moved within a half-game of the Jazz for fourth place in the Western Conference standings and within 1 1/2 games of Denver for third.

+Donovan Mitchell scored 13 points for the Jazz but shot just 5 for 15.
+Utah shot 39% from the field and was just 8 of 31 on 3-pointers.

+“We didn’t look like the team that we’re capable of being,” Utah coach Quin Snyder said.
+“Credit Oklahoma City.
+They made it really hard, and we’ve got to be able to execute and compete through those things.”

 Oklahoma City shot 65 percent in the first half and rolled to a 66-42 lead at the break.
 Four Thunder players scored in double figures in the first half.